zeusmedina/cs-implementing-an-arraylist-lab-codeU/README.md

 One detail about Java:  You can't instantiate an array of T[], so you have to instantiate an array of Object and then typecast it.
 You can [read more about this issue here](http://www.ibm.com/developerworks/java/library/j-jtp01255/index.html).

 Next we'll look at the method that adds elements to the list.
-Here's my implementation of `add`:
+Here's our implementation of `add`:

 ```java
 	public boolean add(E element) {